docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 Multi-Frame Rendering Effect Updates Required with March 2021 SDK
 =================================================================

-The March 2021 SDK introduces new ``sequence_data`` behavior that will be enabled as part of the AE beta builds in May 2021, so if you have enabled your effects to support Multi-Frame Rendering using the June 2020 SDK, you will need to recompile the effects against the March 2021 SDK before May 2021 to ensure they continue to support MFR.
+The March 2021 SDK introduces new ``sequence_data`` behavior that will be enabled as part of the AE beta builds in June 2021, so if you have enabled your effects to support Multi-Frame Rendering using the June 2020 SDK, you will need to recompile the effects against the March 2021 SDK before June 2021 to ensure they continue to support MFR.

 .. note::
   To gain access and test against the new ``sequence_data`` behavior, you will need to enable a beta feature in After Effects.
 Shift-click the What’s New beaker icon in an After Effects 18.2 beta build and enter ``AE.NewMultiFrameSequenceDataBehavior``.
 Click Enable and then restart AE.